Song dynasty

 Technology, science, philosophy, mathematics, and engineering flourished during the Song era.
 The Song dynasty was the first in world history to issue banknotes or true paper money and the first Chinese government to establish a permanent standing navy.
-This dynasty saw the first recorded chemical formula of gunpowder, the invention of gunpowder weapons such as fire arrows, bombs, and the fire lance.
+This dynasty saw the first surviving records of the chemical formula for gunpowder, the invention of gunpowder weapons such as fire arrows, bombs, and the fire lance.
 It also saw the first discernment of true north using a compass, first recorded description of the pound lock, and improved designs of astronomical clocks.
 Economically, the Song dynasty was unparalleled with a gross domestic product three times larger than that of Europe during the 12th century.
 China's population doubled in size between the 10th and 11th centuries.
 This growth was made possible by expanded rice cultivation, use of early-ripening rice from Southeast and South Asia, and production of widespread food surpluses.
-The Northern Song census recorded 20 million households, double of the Han and Tang dynasties.
+The Northern Song census recorded 20 million households, double that of the Han and Tang dynasties.
 It is estimated that the Northern Song had a population of 90 million people, and 200 million by the time of the Ming dynasty.
 This dramatic increase of population fomented an economic revolution in pre-modern China.

-The expansion of the population, growth of cities, and emergence of a national economy led to the gradual withdrawal of the central government from direct involvement in economic affairs.
+The expansion of the population, growth of cities, and emergence of a national economy led to the gradual withdrawal of the central government from direct intervention in the economy.
 The lower gentry assumed a larger role in local administration and affairs.
-Social life during the Song was vibrant.
-Citizens gathered to view and trade precious artworks, the populace intermingled at public festivals and private clubs, and cities had lively entertainment quarters.
-The spread of literature and knowledge was enhanced by the rapid expansion of woodblock printing and the 11th-century invention of movable-type printing.
+Song society was vibrant, and cities had lively entertainment quarters.
+Citizens gathered to view and trade artwork, and intermingled at festivals and in private clubs.
+The spread of literature and knowledge was enhanced by the rapid expansion of woodblock printing and the 11th-century invention of movable type printing.
 Philosophers such as Cheng Yi and Zhu Xi reinvigorated Confucianism with new commentary, infused with Buddhist ideals, and emphasized a new organization of classic texts that established the doctrine of Neo-Confucianism.
 Although civil service examinations had existed since the Sui dynasty, they became much more prominent in the Song period.
 Officials gaining power through imperial examination led to a shift from a military-aristocratic elite to a scholar-bureaucratic elite.